Moffefe/MycoBox/docs/getting-started.md

 MycoBox can synchronize its clock from the network when available.

-A hardware RTC provides an offline time source so scheduled operation does not depend on continuous internet access.
+A hardware RTC provides an offline time source so time-dependent operation does not depend on continuous internet access.

+Verify the local time and timezone before configuring schedules or environmental profiles.

 ---